wireapp/wire-docs/src/how-to/support/on_site_visit.md

    - Verify the remaining three participants continue uninterrupted.
 6. End the call and verify clean teardown on both backends.
 7. If the customer's environment uses TURN for SFT-to-SFT federation traffic (to avoid exposing SFTs directly to the internet), confirm via wire-debugger that SFT inter-domain traffic is routing through the federation TURN server rather than directly between SFT instances.
+8. Collect logs from all participants for evidence.